 Finally, the MIT Index is multiplied by the total beneficiaries in the AOB, divided by the Project Cost and multiplied by 100.
-This yields the RBS Risk Mitigation Score.
-The figure on the following page Figure 109 illustrates the calculation necessary to determine the RBS Risk Mitigation Score.
+This yields the RBS.
+Figure 109 illustrates the calculation necessary to determine the RBS.

 Figure 109: Scenario 2: Example Calculation